IBM/zopeneditor-sample/README-VSCODE.md

 ]
 ```

-- In Locations you can provide the actual directory path to resolve Copybooks.
+- For the `locations` property you provide an array of directory path names to find Copybooks.
 You can provide multiple paths to resolve copybooks in different folders.

-- In CobolDatasets, You can add the datasetNames to be considered as a CobolDatasets.
-Means Members of all defined datasets in the CobolDatasets will be considered as a COBOL Files.
-In above Example, When you open any Member under "ZOWE.SAMPLE.COBOL", It will be considered as a COBOL File.
-- Once you save you will see that also the following preference was added automatically.
+You can specify a path relative to your VS Code workspace (currently only one workspace folder is supported) or an absolute path on your development machine.
+The example above shows first a relative path and then two different ways of specifying Windows path names with Entries 2 and 3, as well as a Unix/Mac pathname that could be used in Entry 4.
+For this tutorial you only need the first entry.
+The other three were just added for illustration.
+- With the `cobolDatasets` property you can specify names of data sets names that should be considered containing COBOL programs or copybooks.
+This means that when you open members of these data sets using the Zowe VS Code extension in the editor that they shall be considered COBOL files.
+In the example above, when you open any member of `ZOWE.SAMPLE.COBOL` in MVS, it will be opened the contents of the member in a COBOL editor.
+To accomplish such a mapping in VS Code you will see that once you save the property into your settings file that that also the following entry was added automatically, which VS Code will use to map the file to the COBOL editor.

 ```json
 "files.associations": {